Jyoti229/antikahub/README.md

 ## License

 This project is for educational/demo purposes.
-Please add your own license if
+Please add your own license if you plan to use this application.